CDacres/punk_api_project/README.md

 To run the program locally, simply clone/download the git repository.

+Ensure that the gems 'json' and 'rspec' are installed in your machine.

 ### Using the product

 In the termnial change directory to **api_project**